 The online education sector in India is growing rapidly, with growth of US$ 2.28 billion expected during 2021-2025, at a CAGR of almost 20%.
 Higher education institutes in India are focusing on creating online programmes due to the increasing demand from consumers.

-From April 2000-March 2023, Foreign Direct Investment (FDI) equity inflow in the education sector stood at US$ 9.2 billion, according to the data released by Department for Promotion of Industry and Internal Trade (DPIIT).
+From April 2000-March 2024, Foreign Direct Investment (FDI) equity inflow in the education sector stood at US$ 9.51 billion, according to the data released by the Department for Promotion of Industry and Internal Trade (DPIIT).

 India’s large English-speaking population allows easy delivery of educational products.
 India was ranked 48th out of 112 countries in the English Proficiency Index 2021.
 Nine Indian institutes - the Indian Institute of Science (IISc) in Bengaluru and eight Indian Institutes of Technology (IITs) - were among the top 500 universities in the QS World University Rankings 2023.
-A total of 100 Indian institutions have been qualified for the Times Higher Education World University Rankings 2023, with the Indian Institute of Science in Bengaluru being the highest-ranked.
+A total of 91 Indian institutions have been included for the Times Higher Education World University Rankings 2024, with the Indian Institute of Science in Bengaluru being the highest ranked.

 Amazon launched its global computer science education initiative in India.
 The aim of this initiative was to offer one lakh students the opportunity to study computer science.
 Amazon India also launched the second edition of Machine Learning (ML) Summer School, with the aim to provide students the opportunity to learn important ML technologies from Amazon scientists, making them ready for careers in science.